BlueJeansAndRain/NeedJS/README.md

         * Custom module loaders.
     * Cons
         * For modules to be cross compatible with Node.js, they must be specially written or re-compiled.
-        * Circular dependencies result in a undefined module API.
+        * Circular dependencies result in an undefined module API.
         * No Node.js core module emulation.
         * No support for NPM module management.
 Modules in NPM can of course be written to work with RequireJS, but RequireJS does not support the directory scheme NPM uses.
         * No core module definition at all.